OzanCansel/speech/README.md

 It is under GNU General Public License.

 # CMake
 speech library uses CMake build system.
-We are using modern-cmake approach and paradigm which enforces us to use CMake 3.1x.
+We are using modern-cmake approach and paradigm.

 # QMake
 speech library doesn't use qmake as build system currently but it will be supported at future.